-Average Award in Favor of Thomas P. Riley is a Tiny Fraction of Amount Demanded from Restaurants With Alleged Piracy of of Per View Boxing Events
+Average Award in Favor of Thomas P. Riley is a Tiny Fraction of Amount Demanded from Restaurants With Alleged Piracy of Per View Boxing Events

 Cases Filed on Behalf of J & J Sports Prods., G & G Closed Circuit Events, Innovative Sports Mgmt., Joe Hand Promotions, Inc. Appear Less Productive Than Business Owners Are Led to Believe

 Small businesses have been hit hard by the pandemic.
 With bankruptcies and shut downs occurring at an unprecedented rate, many business owners are seeing their blood, sweat, and tears result in the unfortunate demise of their ventures.
 As if this wasn’t enough, they are often the targets of a legal model that demands money to avoid paying attorneys to present seemingly meritorious defenses in small legal cases.
-However, many business pay the “nuisance value” of defensible cases may be unaware of how little money has been awarded in favor of Thomas P. Riley, his streaming app, and pay per view boxing clients.
+However, many business pay the “nuisance value” of defensible cases may be unaware of how little money has been awarded in favor of the plaintiff in cases filed by Thomas P. Riley, his streaming app, and pay per view boxing clients.

 Specifically, this attorney was featured in an article by the ABA Journal as the king of cases involving boxing event piracy, usually involving cases filed against restaurants, particularly family-owned Mexican restaurants.
 In a recent case litigated by this office, Mr. Riley demanded $37,500 in exchange for a waiver of rights over a perceived (but non-existent) violation of these laws.
 However, a closer look at Mr. Riley’s past cases show that he receives very little in the way of court awards- even in default cases where the owners do not present any defense.